What We Do

 Pathways Health Centre for Children is a family-centered community agency that serves Lambton County children and youth with physical, developmental and communication needs and their families, as well as adults for some specialized services.
 As a member of Empowered Kids Ontario (EKO), we provide a continuum of rehabilitation and support services in the community as well as an on-site integrated child care service, purchased clinical services, aquatics, and life-long learning services following the life needs model.

-As the only therapeutic pool in Lambton County, we provide aquatic services to our clients, their families, and the community.
+As the only therapeutic pool in Sarnia, we provide aquatic services to our clients, their families, and the community.